chinapedia/wikipedia.abstract.en/Page/Aeneas.md

 Homeric _Hymn to Aphrodite_

-Painting _Venus and Anchises_ by William Blake Richmond (1889 or 90)|thumb|400px

 The story of the birth of Aeneas is told in the "Hymn to Aphrodite", one of the major Homeric Hymns.
 Aphrodite has caused Zeus to fall in love with mortal women.
 In retaliation, Zeus puts desire in her heart for Anchises, who is tending his cattle among the hills near Mount Ida.
 When Aphrodite sees him she is smitten.
 She adorns herself as if for a wedding among the gods and appears before him.
 He is overcome by her beauty, believing that she is a goddess, but Aphrodite identifies herself as a Phrygian princess.
 After they make love, Aphrodite reveals her true identity to him and Anchises fears what might happen to him as a result of their liaison.
 Aphrodite assures him that he will be protected, and tells him that she will bear him a son to be called Aeneas.
 However, she warns him that he must never tell anyone that he has lain with a goddess.
 When Aeneas is born, Aphrodite takes him to the nymphs of Mount Ida.
 She directs them to raise the child to age five, then take him to Anchises.[8]
 According to other sources, Anchises later brags about his encounter with Aphrodite, and as a result is struck in the foot with a thunderbolt by Zeus.
 Thereafter he is lame in that foot, so that Aeneas has to carry him from the flames of Troy.[9]

 Homer's _Iliad_

-Aineias_Ankhises_Louvre_F118.jpg, black-figured oinochoe, c.
+, black-figured oinochoe, c.
 520–510 BCE, Louvre (F 118)]] Aeneas is a minor character in the _Iliad_, where he is twice saved from death by the gods as if for an as-yet-unknown destiny, but is an honorable warrior in his own right.
 Having held back from the fighting, aggrieved with Priam because in spite of his brave deeds he was not given his due share of honour, he leads an attack against Idomeneus to recover the body of his brother-in-law Alcathous at the urging of Deiphobus.[10]
 He is the leader of the Trojans' Dardanian allies, as well as a second cousin and principal lieutenant of Hector, son of the Trojan king Priam.
 Aeneas's mother Aphrodite frequently comes to his aid on the battlefield, and he is a favorite of Apollo.
 Aphrodite and Apollo rescue Aeneas from combat with Diomedes of Argos, who nearly kills him, and carry him away to Pergamos for healing.
 Even Poseidon, who normally favors the Greeks, comes to Aeneas's rescue after he falls under the assault of Achilles, noting that Aeneas, though from a junior branch of the royal family, is destined to become king of the Trojan people.
 Bruce Louden presents Aeneas as a "type" in the tradition of Utnapishtim, Baucis and Philemon, and Lot; the just man spared the general destruction.[11]
 Apollodorus explains that "...the Greeks let him alone on account of his piety".[12]

 Other sources